 You can't be an effective leader without excellent communication skills.
 Everyone has their own personal communication style, but improving upon any weak areas will help you get your point across and truly influence others.

-- 1Develop your listening skills.Always be there for your employees or followers.
+- 1Always be there for your employees or followers.
 People like to feel heard and understood, so find the time to listen.
-Provide one-on-one meetings so people feel like you genuinely care about their issues.Advertisement
+Provide one-on-one meetings so people feel like you genuinely care about their issues.Develop your listening skills.Advertisement

 Share Your Knowledge